Cozy Peach Kitchen

 • To make this BBQ sauce gluten-free just check the Worcestershire sauce.
 Sometimes Worcestershire sauce is already gluten-free.
 When in doubt, double-check the label.

-• Serving ideas: I use this sauce for my baked BBQ tofu, BBQ jackfruit tacos, portobello tacos, and baked beans.
-It is great on pizza or as a dipping sauce with air fryer tofu, tofu nuggets, or on a black bean burger.
+• Serving ideas: I use this sauce for my baked BBQ tofu, BBQ jackfruit tacos, and Instant Pot baked beans.
+It is great on tofu pizza or as a dipping sauce with air fryer tofu, panko breaded tofu, or on a black bean burger.

 • Check out my "BBQ Jackfruit 2 Ways" video on YouTube to see my favorite way to use this sauce!